scottyschup/ruby-curriculum/w1d1/running-ruby-code/writing-a-script.md

 files).

-If you have a file `script.rb`, our goal is to invoke the file by typing `./script.rb`.
+If you have a file `script.rb`, our goal is to invoke the file by typing `./script.rb` in the shell.
 The first step is to add a line which tells the "shell" (bash or zsh) to use the Ruby interpreter to run the code:

 ```ruby
 #!/usr/bin/env ruby